-- Your video will be assigned to a COOL student assistant who will transcript and overlay the caption to the video.
+- Your video will be assigned to a COOL staff member who will transcribe and transpose the caption over the video.

-- Once the video has been captioned, COOL will notify you by e-mail and ask for a final review to identify any errors.
+- Once the video has been captioned, COOL will make the captioned video available and send notification requesting your final review.